Are Boredom And Depression Related?

 How Can I Tell If My Child Is Depressed?

-If your child becomes distant from normal social activities, you may want to have them evaluated for childhood depression.
+If your child becomes distant from normal social activities or shows a lack of interest in things they typically enjoy, you may want to have them evaluated for childhood depression.
 The main symptoms of childhood depression can vary from child to child.
 Many times, depression in children goes undiagnosed because it is passed off as typical childhood changes.
 Puberty is often to blame, as well as adults assuming the child may feel bored.
 Some may also experience birthday depression, but that often gets left unnoticed.
 However, whether your child acts out, demonstrates angry behavior, seems sad often, or has dramatic mood changes, they may be depressed.
 You should always discuss these symptoms with your family doctor.

 It is important to catch signs of depression early.
 As they get older, children may start to self-medicate by using drugs or alcohol in an attempt to change their mood.
 This can begin as early as age 12.
 Getting help for a child who has these symptoms of depression may require mental health intervention, which could include therapy and/or medication.
 Consider that depression is a treatable condition, and no child should experience it in silence.